LLC Contract: Everything You Need to Know

 LLCs have much more operational flexibility than corporations do, such as the ability to define each member's funding role and duties.
 This includes flexibility with defining membership percentages.
-Unlike with a corporation, an LLC can assign each member an ownership stake regardless of his or her capital contribution to the company.
+Unlike a corporation, an LLC can assign each member an ownership stake regardless of his or her capital contribution to the company.

-The operating agreement should also indicate who is responsible for keeping the books and overseeing equitable distribution of profits.
+The operating agreement should also indicate who is responsible for keeping the books and overseeing the equitable distribution of profits.
 This person typically defines the fiscal year and has check-writing privileges on behalf of the LLC.
 You should define provisions for a regular review of the books, whether annually or quarterly.

 In some states, an LLC automatically dissolves when a member leaves the company unless another procedure is defined in the operating agreement.
-You can decide whether to allow other members to purchase the shares of the member who is leaving, whether the member will be replaced, whether shares must be purchased in a lump sum or in installment, and how assets will be distributed among members if you do dissolve the LLC.
+You can decide whether to allow other members to purchase the shares of the member who is leaving, whether the member will be replaced, whether shares must be purchased in a lump sum or installment, and how assets will be distributed among members if you do dissolve the LLC.

 What to Include in the Operating Agreement